AztecProtocol/aztec-2-bug-bounty/README.md

 A draft protocol specification can be found below, and will be updated to be more detailed over the coming days.

 https://hackmd.io/@aztec-network/ByzgNxBfd

+** Some bugs have already been fixed.
+See https://github.com/AztecProtocol/barretenberg for description of these fixes and updated code **